Drugs A - Z

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take with food to prevent stomach upset.
-If you are taking Cycloset, take with food within 2 hours of waking in the morning.
-Take your doses at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking except on the advice of your doctor or health care professional.
+Take with food within 2 hours of waking in the morning.
+Do not take it more often than directed.
+Do not stop taking except on your doctor's advice.

 What may interact with this medicine?Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

 -antiviral medicines for HIV or AIDS

 -certain antipsychotics like clozapine, haloperidol, olanzapine, thiothixene, ziprasidone

 -certain medicines for fungal infections like ketoconazole and itraconazole

 -certain medicines for migraine headache like almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan